allenwp/AgX-GLSL-Shaders/README.md

 **False Color ranges**

-Different from False Color in current Blender or the Filmic-Blender config, the false color here is a post-formation closed domain evaluation.
+Different from False Color in Blender 3.6 and before, or the Filmic-Blender config, the false color here is a post-formation closed domain evaluation.
 Therefore, all values below will be linearized 0 to 1 value written in percentage.

 [0.0, 1.0] Closed Domain Linear | Color
 ---- | ----